vmware/ansible-for-nsxt/README.md

 # Support

+Released NSX-T Ansible modules are fully supported by VMware.
+The released modules are available in the specific numbered release branches:
+* v3.0.0
+* v1.1.0
+* v1.0.0

+They are also available for download from VMware's download page.

+The *master* branch contains the latest development code which is community supported.

-The NSX-T Ansible modules in this repository are community supported.
-For bugs and feature requests please open a Github Issue and label it appropriately.
-As this is a community supported solution there is no SLA for resolutions.
+For bugs and feature requests, please open a Github Issue and label it appropriately.

 # License
 Copyright (c) 2020 VMware, Inc.  All rights reserved